 Motor vehicle crashes are a leading cause of death in the United States31.
-Motor vehicle crashes, pedestrians, are a significant public health concern.
+Motor vehicle crashes, particularly those that involved pedestrians, are a significant public health concern.
 They can happen to anyone, but new teen drivers are at a higher risk for causing motor vehicle crashes than the general population31.
 Injuries due to motor vehicle crashes are also a leading cause of death among children in the United States32.